OpenBB-finance/OpenBB/website/content/sdk/faqs/general_operation.md

 </details>

 <details>
-<summary>Where are the included stock screener presets located?</summary>
+<summary mdxType="summary">Where are the included stock screener presets located?</summary>

 The files are located in the folder with the code, under: